Discover Your Catalysts of Demand: How Accommodation Companies use PredictHQ

 PredictHQ has more than 20 million events so finding what kind of events influence your demand is the first step.
 Once you know when your demand is going to spike, you can update your tools so your forecast and tools adjust your pricing and provide better data so you can maximize your yield strategies before your booking pace begins to skyrocket.

-We cover 16 event categories (and counting), some of which are more powerful catalysts of demand for accommodation.
+We cover 19 event categories, some of which are more powerful catalysts of demand for accommodation.

 For example, our accommodation customers tend to find these categories to be major drivers of bookings: